Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 Copy HDL to FPGA
 ----
-The copy is only needed if the rbf file was changed.
+The copy is only needed if the RBF file was changed.

 FireUp the system
 ===============
-Start the roscore on your host pc.
+Start the ROS core on your host pc.

 ::
     roscore